grip-on-software/data-gathering/README.md

   'git' but it is the username when accessing via HTTP(S).
 - `password` (`$SOURCE_PASSWORD` and `$DEFINITIONS_PASSWORD`): Password to log
   in to the version control system.
-Ignored if we connect to the version control system using SSH.
-This happens when `env` is not a falsy value.
+Ignored if we connect to the version control system using SSH, e.g., when `env` is not a falsy value.
 - `port` (`$SOURCE_PORT`): Override the port used by the source.
 This can be used to redirect HTTP(s) or SSH to an alternative port, which may be useful if the source information is stale or if there is a proxy or firewall